loning/the-phys/docs/psi-constants/part-03-spectral-constants/chapter-042-collapse-spectrum-running-coupling-coherence.md

 All coupling evolution—from infrared slavery to asymptotic freedom to grand unification—emerges from the coherent drift of gauge windows through the collapse spectrum as energy scale changes.

-*In the coherent dance of drifting windows through rank space, the universe discovers its gauge coupling evolution—not arbitrary but uniquely determined by the requirement that all forces flow harmoniously from unity.*
+*In the binary dance of pattern densities through bit-space, the universe discovers its gauge coupling evolution—not arbitrary but uniquely determined by the requirement that all pattern counts remain coherent under the eternal constraint of no consecutive 1s.*

+**Binary Insight**: The renormalization group is not a calculational trick but a fundamental consequence of how binary patterns organize at different bit resolutions.
+What we call "running couplings" is simply the changing visibility of pattern subsets as we vary our bit-depth microscope.
+The constraint "no consecutive 1s" ensures this running is not arbitrary but follows precise Fibonacci-based laws.